-- (1) The remuneration of senior management and Directors (excluding Directors who are Audit & Supervisory Committee Members and Outside Directors) shall consist of Basic Compensation as fixed compensation and Bonuses and Stock Compensation as variable compensation.
-The remuneration of Executive Officers who are not senior management shall be similarly composed.
-In addition, the remuneration of Directors who are Audit & Supervisory Committee Members and Outside Directors shall consist of Basic Compensation only. - (2) Basic Compensation is designed according to roles and responsibilities as basic remuneration for the performance of duties so that the actions of senior management and Directors are not aimed at short-term or sub-optimal effects. - (3) The amount of Bonuses shall largely reflect the Company's consolidated financial results for a fiscal year in order to heighten short-term incentives to achieve the annual target of the business plans. - (4) Stock Compensation is designed to promote further value sharing with shareholders and serve as a medium- to long-term incentive for the continuous growth of the Company. - (5) The remuneration shall be set at levels which are designed to be objectively competitive to attract and retain outstanding talent while comprehensively taking into consideration such factors as the scale and content of the Company's business and external evaluations of ESG and other non-financial factors.
-Based on surveys by a third-party organization and other materials, such levels shall be checked annually whether or not to be objectively appropriate. - (6) The remuneration of Directors (excluding Directors who are Audit & Supervisory Committee Members and Outside Directors) shall be designed so that, if the Company achieves annual consolidated core operating income of 300 billion yen, the ratio of fixed compensation to variable compensation is approximately 1 to 1 and the ratio of short-term incentives (Bonuses) to medium- to long-term incentives (Stock Compensation) in variable compensation is approximately 7 to 3. - Senior management refers to Executive Officers at the level of Senior Managing Executive Officer and above, together with Executive Officers with specific titles who supervise certain functions directly under the Executive President. - 2.
-Mechanisms of each remuneration element - (1) Basic Compensation
+- (1) The remuneration of senior management and Directors (excluding Outside Directors) shall consist of Basic Compensation as fixed compensation and Bonuses and Stock Compensation as variable compensation.
+In addition, the remuneration of Outside Directors shall consist of Basic Compensation and Bonuses. - (2) Basic Compensation is designed according to roles and responsibilities as basic remuneration for the performance of duties so that the actions of senior management and Directors are not aimed at short-term or sub-optimal effects. - (3) The amount of Bonuses shall largely reflect the Company's consolidated financial results for a fiscal year in order to heighten short-term incentive to achieve the annual target of the business plans. - (4) Stock Compensation is designed to promote further value sharing with shareholders and serve as a medium- to long-term incentive for the continuous growth of the Company. - (5) The remuneration shall be set at levels which are designed to be objectively competitive to attract and retain outstanding talent while comprehensively taking into consideration such factors as the scale and content of the Company's business and external evaluations of ESG and other non-financial factors.
+Based on surveys by a third-party organization and other materials, such levels shall be checked annually whether or not to be objectively appropriate. - (6) When the consolidated performance target (core operating income) for the final fiscal year of the Corporate Business Plan (FY2022-2024) is achieved, the remuneration of Directors (excluding Outside Directors) shall be designed so that the ratio of the fixed compensation to variable compensation is approximately 1 to 1 and the ratio of short-term incentives (Bonuses) to medium- to long-term incentives (Stock Compensation) in variable compensation is approximately 7 to 3.